Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ### 3) Processing Deep Phenotyping Data<a name="23"></a>

-Conversion of deep phenotyping data into tangible therapeutic utility poses number of challenges yet to be solved.
+Conversion of deep phenotyping data into tangible therapeutic utility poses a number of challenges yet to be solved.
 First, computational environments for analysis of high dimensional data is required.
 Second, there must be data from large populations of patients as a knowledge network.
 The most important, however, is the integration of the two.
 For example, next-Generation sequencing enables genome-wide investigation of rare genetic variants, but associating these with diseases requires tailored statical tools that summarize the information of neighbored variants.
-Indeed, the integration of two types of different information are critical in generating the data in clinically relevant way.
+Indeed, the integration of two types of different information is critical in generating the data in a clinically relevant way.
 To clarify this, the structure of the precision medicine process offers tracks 1-3, which are handling of the data for better prediction of drug sensitivity.